First Aid Kit

 - First Aid Kit appears on David Letterman to perform "Emmylou"

-- First Aid Kit perform Simon & Garfunkel song "America" at the Polar Music Prize Award Ceremony
+- First Aid Kit perform Simon & Garfunkel's "America" at the Polar Music Prize Awards

 - First Aid Kit makes Conan debut

 - First Aid Kit is Rolling Stone's Band to Watch